 - Can use the 35% point redemption bonus on award flights

-Business travelers that can use the air travel, hotel, and car rental perks can easily squeeze more rewards value from this card than the $595 annual fee.
+Business travelers that can use the air travel, hotel, and car rental perks can easily squeeze more rewards value from this card.

 When to Avoid the Amex Business Platinum